Alexmhack/advanced_bootstrap/README.md

 You can also change the zoom by changing the value of the zoom variable.
 Above the map-section we have placed another row in which we have another three columns in which we are going to place icons and content aside those icons.

+# Footer
+We can use the basic footer as a starter html.